 By default, the priority 1 NICs are used as the private network; they must be on the same subnet.
-To allow the one network to fail over to another, you must group the NICs into networks manually by using the cxfs\admin or cmgr command.
-See Chapter 12, "Reference to cxfs\admin Tasks" on page 259 or Chapter 13, "Reference to cmgr Tasks" on page 305.
+To allow the one network to fail over to another, you must group the NICs into networks manually by using cxfs\admin.
+See Chapter 12, "Reference to cxfs\admin Tasks" on page 255.